 3. The individual entry lists only one person, along with source information that would enable you to find the original entry on microfilm.
 Don’t overlook the links hidden at the upper-right corner of the screen that let you see the next person on the census return or the whole household.

-From the May 2010 Family Tree Magazine.
+A version of this article appeared in the May 2010 issue of Family Tree Magazine.